 Although Flickr will not disclose specifically how they evaluate if a photo is good enough, we know that a photo, generally, is more fascinating and interesting when it captures attention – like when people Favorite it or comment on it.

 P.S.
-Although it is not Flickr, you could likewise get exposure for your photographs by having it uploaded on the Watermarquee Facebook Fan page.
-All images watermarked with Watermarquee are considered eligible; you can just send it my way at email@example.com.
+Although it is not Flickr, you could likewise get exposure for your photographs by uploading onto the Watermarquee Facebook Fan page.
+All images watermarked using Watermarquee are considered eligible; you can just send it my way at email@example.com.